 —Mary Kaldor, co-director of the Centre for Global Governance at the London School of Economics and Political Science

-NEW: Glossary / list of acronyms on the Articles page, added April 2011
+DON’T MISS: Glossary / list of acronyms on the Articles page

 They have built a museum in the Kremlin, but it displays only ancient things.
 You have to discover the new things for yourself.
 Fortunately, outside the fortress walls many changes are obvious: The traffic, for example, is too clogged with Mercedes and Lexus cars to move, but when it does move, they all race fiercely.

 There are subtle changes too, such as the vibrations.
 If you know where to look, you can go dig up quartz crystals that liberal “New Age” Russians have buried in strategic spots around the Kremlin, hoping to counteract the vibes of tyranny.
 But I don’t know where to look and if you find any, please leave them alone.
 The fortress needs all the purification my democratic friends can give it.